The Reliability of Remotely Piloted Aircraft System Performance under Aeronautical Communication Uncertainties: Introduction

-However, this expanding role for RPAS comes with significant challenges to the community, particularly regarding the safe and seamless integration into the existing Air Traffic Management (ATM) system.
+However, this expanding role for RPAS comes with significant challenges to the community, particularly regarding the safe and seamless integration into the existing ATM system.
 One needs to ensure that RPAS can safely share the airspace without causing disruptions to manned aircraft.
 This requires the establishment of airworthiness standards and verification techniques that do not impose undue burdens on air traffic services.
 The lack of the standard regulations of integrating remotely piloted aircraft systems (RPAS) into existing airspace has been identified as a major challenge \citep{icao2017remotely, serafino2019link}.
-The integration of RPAS has been outline by the Federal Aviation Administration (FAA) \citep{huerta2013integration} and Single European Sky ATM Research (SESAR) joint undertaking \citep{sesar-2035}, as well as the International Civil Aviation Organization (ICAO).
+The integration of RPAS has been outlined by the Federal Aviation Administration (FAA) \citep{huerta2013integration} and Single European Sky ATM Research (SESAR) joint undertaking \citep{sesar-2035}, as well as the International Civil Aviation Organization (ICAO).
 The long-term objective is to ensure all RPAS are regulated as routine civil operations \citep{teutsch2022communication}.
 Under this big picture, the safety guarantee of RPAS system reliability remains a challenge, along with detect and avoid system verification, and human factor satisfactory.
 The command and control (C2) link performance on communication latency, availability, and continuity can be evaluated in real-time, while latency and availability are reported to be sufficient for communication link performance evaluation \citep{serafino2019link}.
+Safety-critical communication networks have been the subject of reliability modeling in other domains, including nuclear power plant instrumentation and control systems \citep{lee_reliability_2015} and fieldbus-based distributed control systems \citep{cauffriez_design_2004}, providing transferable insights for RPAS communication dependability.